The Testimony of Gethsemane - Part 3 - Your Final Exam

 but I have prayed for you, that your faith may not fail; and you, when once you have turned again, strengthen your brothers.”

-Although I believe the application for the Bride is in view here in Luke 22:32, the primary application of this interesting directive appears to be for the wheat saints of Revelation 7:9-17.
+The primary application of this interesting directive appears to be for the “Wheat” saints of Revelation 7:9-17.
 I have no doubt that when these sleeping sheep are left behind when the Bridegroom comes for his Bride, they will wake up and attend wholeheartedly to the task of strengthening or establishing their brothers.
 Isn't this the example Peter set having denied the Lord initially, failing to go to the cross with him but some time later rising up to serve with unfailing faith?
 He strengthened his brothers in the Lord until the time appointed for his arrival at the cross, to which he willingly went.

 The teaching about this turning back and strengthening Peter's brothers seems to be further developed in John 21.

 Peter denied the Lord three times, thus, another triple in the account of Gethsemane.